Tensor-Efficient High-Dimensional Q-learning: Introduction

+When learning must proceed online through direct interaction with the environment, sample efficiency becomes critical.
+The curse of dimensionality renders classical tabular methods impractical \citep{bellman1957dynamic, szepesvari2010algorithms, powell2007approximate}, as each interaction may be costly or risky.
+These considerations highlight the need for approximation methods that are both expressive and statistically efficient \citep{gheshlaghi2013minimax, sam2023overcoming}.

+Classical approaches range from tabular Q-learning \citep{watkins1992q} to linear function approximation \citep{bradtke1996linear} and deep neural networks such as DQN \citep{mnih2015human} and SAC \citep{christodoulou2019sacdiscrete}.
+While deep RL methods offer representational flexibility, they typically require extensive samples and do not explicitly exploit the multi-dimensional structure inherent in discretized state-action spaces, motivating structured alternatives.

+Low-rank structure offers a principled alternative that addresses both sample efficiency and structural exploitation.
+A line of theoretical work has established that when the underlying MDP admits low-rank structure, sample complexity can be fundamentally reduced from scaling with the product of state and action space sizes to scaling with their sum \citep{jiang2017contextual, agarwal2020flambe, uehara2022representation}.
+This theoretical insight motivates methods that learn compact value function representations.
+Matrix-based approaches reduce parameters via SVD or nuclear-norm regularization \citep{shah2020sample}, and recent model-free methods such as LoRa-VI achieve finite-sample guarantees through structured estimation \citep{stojanovic2024lora, modi2024modelfree}.
+Tensor decomposition further extends this idea: by representing the Q-function as a multi-dimensional array with CP factorization, tensor methods reduce complexity from exponential to linear in the number of dimensions while preserving mode-wise interactions that matrix flattening discards \citep{tsai2021tensor, rozada2024tensor}.

+However, existing tensor-based Q-learning focuses on representation fidelity rather than sample efficiency, employing standard $\varepsilon$-greedy exploration without exploiting structural uncertainty.
+Matrix-based methods with sample-efficiency guarantees, conversely, do not extend naturally to multi-dimensional state-action representations.
+To the best of our knowledge, no existing method combines low-rank tensor structure with uncertainty-aware exploration for sample-efficient online learning.

-Accordingly, we propose Tensor-Efficient Q-Learning (TEQL), a framework that combines structured representation learning with principled exploration to enhance sample efficiency in high-dimensional reinforcement learning.
+Based on this motivation, we propose Tensor-Efficient Q-Learning (TEQL), an online, model-free reinforcement learning framework that takes advantage of the low-rank tensor structure and uncertainty-aware exploration to improve the statistical efficiency of value-function estimation in high-dimensional settings.
 Our approach makes three main contributions.

-First, we leverage low-rank tensor decomposition to reduce the parameter complexity in Q-learning while preserving the correlations between states and actions.
-This is achieved by representing the Q-function as a multi-dimensional tensor and applying CANDECOMP/PARAFAC (CP) decomposition via block coordinate descent, which compresses the representation from exponential to linear in the number of dimensions.
-This improves learning efficiency, particularly in the early stages of training, by allowing faster convergence of the Q-function compared to full tabular methods or matrix-based approximations, making it especially useful for high-dimensional problems in resource-constrained domains like robotics and healthcare.

-Second, we propose Error-Uncertainty Guided Exploration (EUGE) that integrates approximation errors from tensor decomposition with confidence-based exploration via upper confidence bounds.
-This is implemented by augmenting the action selection with a bonus term that combines decomposition errors and visit counts, prioritizing uncertain state-action pairs.
-This allows Q-learning to explore highly uncertain regions with greater probability, further improving sample efficiency in sparse-reward or high-dimensional scenarios where traditional epsilon-greedy methods waste samples on low-value areas.